Deadly Israeli barrage shatters Gaza ceasefire, but Israel divided on war

 The attack shattered 42 days of a ceasefire he had hoped would hold.

-On the radio, a steady of stream of updates were coming through.
+On the radio, a steady stream of updates was coming through.
 More than 300 Palestinians had been killed, including many women and children, as well as a few Hamas leaders.
 The number later rose to over 400.
 Israel was reopening public bomb shelters, bracing for possible reprisals.

 Why We Wrote This

 After Hamas’ horrific Oct.
-7 attacks, Israelis mobilized almost without reservation for war, and sacrifice.
+7 attack, Israelis mobilized almost without reservation for war, and sacrifice.
 But the airstrikes that killed hundreds in Gaza find many in Israel exhausted by the war and suspicious of their leaders’ motivations.

 Mr. Visok, who immigrated to Israel from Argentina five years ago, has done 150 days of military reserve duty during the war, most of them fighting inside Gaza.
 He wonders aloud if all Israel’s reservists would show up to fight again if the airstrikes broaden into a ground invasion.